JetBrains/Qodana/topics/taint-analysis.md

 ### %dotnet%

-Starting from version 2026.2, the [%dotnet%](dotnet.md) linter supports [Opengrep](https://www.opengrep.dev/) rules for configuring taint analysis.
+Starting from version 2026.2, the [%dotnet%](dotnet.md) linter supports rules compatible with [Opengrep](https://www.opengrep.dev/) for configuring taint analysis.
 It already provides a bunch of C#, JavaScript, and TypeScript rules treated by %product% as inspections.
-Examples of rules are available on the [GitHub website](https://github.com/qodana/opengrep-sast-rules/tree/master/jetbrains).
+Examples of such rules are available on the [GitHub website](https://github.com/qodana/opengrep-sast-rules/tree/master/jetbrains).
+The list of supported rules is provided in the [](#ta-dotnet-rules-list) chapter.

 Information about developing custom rules is available on the [Semgrep website](https://docs.semgrep.dev/writing-rules/overview).

-Information about supported rules is available in the [](#ta-opengrep-rules-list) chapter.

 ## Before you start